mozilla/data-docs/datasets/batch_view/main_summary/intro.md

 This dataset **does not include histograms**.

 #### Background and Caveats
-This table is massive, and due to it's size, it can be difficult to work with.
+This table is massive, and due to its size, it can be difficult to work with.
 You should **avoid querying `main_summary`** from [re:dash](https://sql.telemetry.mozilla.org).
 Your queries will be **slow to complete** and can **impact performance for other users**, since re:dash on a shared cluster.